 The Prussian army grew to be large, modern and powerful.
 Its resource demands were very great, and since Prussia was predominantly agricultural and quite poor, the extraction of these resources was difficult.
 This task fell to the General War Commissariat.
 By 1672 the Commissariat was an integral part of government, with its own budget and its own tax system.
 It had a central command center in Berlin, officials in all of the provinces, and more officials at the local level.
 The local officials supplanted civilian officials in the administration of justice, and came to dominate both the mayors and the police.
 Justice itself became an instrument of state policy.
 More offences began to look like treason, and more offences were punished with the death penalty.

 Many of the nobles were absorbed into the Commissariat or into the officer corps.
 Since most nobles had inherited small and poor estates, state service was a boon to them, and the distinction between the state’s welfare and their own became blurred.
 Merchants and manufacturers also came to rely on the state.
-Strategically important sectors of the economy were nationalized, but firms in the other sectors were privately owned.
+Strategically important sectors of the economy were nationalized, but firms in the other sectors continued to be privately owned.
 Many private companies benefited from large state purchases, and some were the recipients of substantial state investment.
 The government’s focus was the security of its military supply chain, though, so the broader economy remained underdeveloped.
 No middle class emerged.

 The peasants lost almost all of their rights.
 They could be pressed into the army or into work crews according to the government’s fiat.
 Their attempts to avoid impressment led to the Kantonsystem, in which every peasant was forced to remain in his own canton, where he received military training and where he worked the land according to the state’s demands.
 Under this system, the country became a “training school for soldiers.”
 And Prussia, despite its long history of constitutional government, became an authoritarian state.